nhoffman/alnvu/README.rst

 The input file can be provided via stdin::

-   % cat testfiles/10patients_aln.fasta | ./av
+   % cat testfiles/10patients_aln.fasta | av

 Exercising some of the options (show sequence numbers and a consensus; show differences with first sequence, restrict to columns 200-280)::

-  % ./av testfiles/10patients_aln.fasta --number-sequences --consensus --range 200,280 --compare-to 59735
+  % av testfiles/10patients_aln.fasta --number-sequences --consensus --range 200,280 --compare-to 59735
 		  # 000000000000000000000000000000000000000000000000000000000000000000000000000000000
 		  # 222222222222222222222222222222222222222222222222222222222222222222222222222222222
 		  # 000000000011111111112222222222333333333344444444445555555555666666666677777777778